SandhyaraniSimhadri/devTinder-web/README.md

 - login and see if your data is coming or not in the store
 - navbar should update as soon as user logs in
 - refactor our code to add constants file + create a component folder for components
+- you should not be able to access other routes without login
+- if token is not present, redirect user to login page

 - component structure --
   Body